jfcloutier/karma_agency/notes/agency/beliefs.md

 ## Trend

-> How the values of a property of an object are trending, as observed over time frames leading to the current frame.
+> How the values of a property of an object are trending, as observed over time frames leading to, and including, the current time frame.

 e.g. luminance increases (trend) e.g. the increase in luminance persists (trending trend)